-Majors intending to pursue graduate studies and who have a minimum 3.500 average (in the major and cumulatively in all courses) may apply to the five-year Bachelor of Arts/Master of Arts in Psychology program.
+Majors intending to pursue graduate studies and who have a minimum 3.500 average (in the major and cumulatively in all courses) may apply to the five-year B.A./M.A. program.
 From those candidates meeting the GPA requirement, a selection will be made based on letters of reference and participation in departmental activities such as doing research, holding an office in Psi Chi or the Psychology Club.
 Applications can be obtained from the department secretary.
 Completed forms should be returned to the program director by February 15 of the student's junior year.
-Questions should be addressed to the director of the five-year, bachelor's/master's program.
+Questions should be addressed to the director of the five-year program.

 PY 100 Psychological and Spiritual Growth (3.00 cr.)
 The course focus is threefold: improving self-awareness; creating a gentle, healthy, and strong "inner life"; and improving one's ability to reach out to others.
 Topics include issues such as maintaining a sense of perspective, the role of real friends in our life journey, avoiding "compassion fatigue," spiritual discernment, and the value of silence and solitude.
 Does not fulfill social science core or psychology elective.
 May be taken as a general elective only.